Sampling Electronic Fock States using Determinant Quantum Monte Carlo: Introduction

-To address this challenge, we design a Fock-state DQMC (FDQMC) by simultaneously sampling the auxiliary field and the fermionic Fock state, maintaining a computational cost comparable to conventional DQMC.
-This method directly generates statistic samples of the Fock states, which can be further used to evaluate various multi-point observables in the same manner as the quantum gas microscope.
-Thus, FDQMC provides an efficient and accurate emulator for cold-atom experiments.
-It also offers the flexibility to pre-select Fock-state snapshots, facilitating statistical measurements in various ensembles and extending applicability to more general models beyond the Hubbard-like ones.
-Utilizing FDQMC, we have investigated staggered magnetization, two-point, and higher-order correlations across various ensembles, demonstrating the efficacy of our method in replicating the cold-atom experiments under comparable conditions.
+To address these challenges, a configuration sampling method based on a conditional probability chain was recently proposed, iteratively constructing Fock states from specific auxiliary field configurations\,\cite{humeniuk2021numerically}.
+Retaining the DQMC framework, this method inherits certain limitations of DQMC, such as relatively constrained models and ensembles.
+Here, we propose an alternative approach by embedding the Fock state sampling process directly into the DQMC framework, establishing a unified Markov chain that alternates updates between the auxiliary fields and Fock-state configurations.
+This algorithm, termed the Fock-State determinant quantum Monte Carlo (FDQMC), enables direct pre-selection of sampled Fock states, offering unprecedented flexibility across various ensembles and systems.
+With computational costs comparable to traditional DQMC, FDQMC provides statistical Fock-state samples efficiently, facilitating multi-point observables akin to those measured in quantum gas microscopy.
+This capability positions FDQMC as a powerful and precise emulator for cold-atom experiments.
+To demonstrate the capability of FDQMC, we investigate staggered magnetization, two-point, and higher-order correlations across various ensembles, successfully reproducing key features observed in quantum gas microscope experiments under comparable simulation conditions.
 Additionally, we extend this method to simulate the dynamical spectroscopies using examples of Hubbard and Kondo-lattice models.
-Notably, FDQMC directly simulates the spin-fermion interaction, leveraging its capacity for pre-selecting a fixed number of slave fermions.
+In the context of Kondo-lattice models, FDQMC directly simulates the spin-fermion interaction, leveraging its capacity for pre-selecting a fixed number of slave fermions, thus broadening its applicability to constrained quantum systems.